Testimonials

 been my family.

-Although I am not so worried about my appearance now, in the past, I used to be extremely conscious about how I wanted to avoid people looking at me, and after getting scars on my face, I spent my days constantly wearing a mask.
+Although I am not so worried about my appearance now, in the past, I wanted to avoid people looking at me, and after getting scars on my face, I constantly wore a mask.
 There were some people who did not even recognize me because my face had changed.
 When that happened, there were times when I intentionally avoided acknowledging them because I could not be bothered to explain to them what had happened.

-My son also asked me to wear a mask when I was outside, so I never took my mask off when I went to visit the school for events and such.
-One day, right before my son was due to graduate from high school, he asked me to come to his club activities’ farewell party.
-If I were to go, I had to remove my mask because they would also be serving food, but my son told me that I did not need to wear a mask, which made me feel so happy.
+My son also asked me to wear a mask when I was outside, so I never took my mask off when I went to visit his school for events and such.
+One day, right before my son was due to graduate from high school, he asked me to come to his club’s farewell party.
+If I were to go, I knew I would have to remove my mask because they would also be serving food, but my son told me that I did not need to wear a mask, which made me feel so happy.
 I think that back then, my son was asking me to wear a mask because he was worried that I might experience the discomfort of being the target of curious stares from other people, but now, he tells me that I do not need to wear a mask, and he happily introduces his friends to me.

-My daughter has always been cheerful and encouraging.
-My daughter gave up her career options because of my medical treatment so that she could help out with the family business.
-It pains me that I am responsible for my daughter leaving behind her career aspirations, but my daughter has always looked out for me.
+As for my daughter, she has always been very encouraging.
+She gave up her career aspirations because of my medical treatment so that she could help out with the family business.
+It pains me that I am responsible for my daughter leaving behind her career aspirations, but I appreciate how she has always looked out for me.
 My family is truly the source of my power.

 I was amazed by